KimathiNewton/tsla_stock_analysis/README.md

-This project focuses on the analysis and prediction of Tesla stock market data.
-By utilizing historical stock data, it aims to uncover insights into Tesla's price movements, risks, and future behavior.
-The analysis combines Exploratory Data Analysis (EDA), data visualization, and predictive modeling techniques.
+This project delves into the analysis and prediction of Tesla's stock market performance.
+By leveraging historical stock data, the goal is to gain insights into Tesla's price movements, volatility, and potential future behavior.
+The analysis integrates Exploratory Data Analysis (EDA), data visualization, and predictive modeling techniques.

 Key Questions Addressed:
 * How has Tesla's stock price changed over time?